livecode/livecode/extensions/widgets/treeview/docs/guide/guide.md

 ![Tree View widget](images/treeview.png)

 ## Creating a Tree View
-A Tree View widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:
+A tree view widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:

 <svg viewBox="0 170 220 110" style="display:block;margin:auto" width="auto" height="50">